CornetPanique86/xxlsteve.net/content/en/blog/x-minecraft-launcher/index.md

 &nbsp;

-Looking for better solutions, I found the launcher [MultiMC](https://multimc.org/) which I used for quite a while until I found PolyMC (which is a fork of MultiMC {{< helphint >}}A fork is the copy of a Github repository, basically in this case PolyMC is another version of MultiMC.{{< /helphint >}}), then migrated to [Prism Launcher](https://prismlauncher.org) because PolyMC got compromised.
+Looking for better solutions, I found the launcher [MultiMC](https://multimc.org/) which I used for quite a while until I found PolyMC (which is a{{< helphint "A fork is the copy of a Github repository, basically in this case PolyMC is another version of MultiMC." >}}fork{{< /helphint >}} of MultiMC), then migrated to [Prism Launcher](https://prismlauncher.org) because PolyMC got compromised.

 Prism Launcher works perfectly and has more or less everything you'd expect from a launcher.
 But there is one thing that bothered me: it was the user interface.
 I never really liked the design of Prism or MultiMC.
 And putting a custom theme didn't help either.